gsson/katydid/README.md

 Example
 -------

-Below is simple test for checking a block header containing a 64 bit magic value, a 32 bit length indicator and a variable-sized block of byte data like so:
+Below is simple test for checking a data block containing a 64 bit magic value, a 32 bit length indicator and a variable-sized block of byte data like so:

     0                   1                   2                   3
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1